Electrostatics/apbs-azure-job-queue-function/README.md

     - Find this in Managed Identites > `apbs-backend-data-access` > Client ID
 - `OutputQueue__serviceUri`: The URI of the queue
     - Find this in your storage account Data Storage > Queues > Url

+### Setup a deployment environment
+1) Create a function app.
+2) Setup your deployment from this repo.
+We use a modified version in the GitHub Actions seen above because we found it works better than what is provided by Azure.
+3) Setup your environment variables from above.
+4) For the roles mentioned above, ensure they are added to the function app via the UI.

 ## Deployment